poytoy/cryptoanalysis/README.md

 # cryptoanalysis
-final project
-We have to fix block.txt file creation and filling.
+We have to fix block.txt file.